 I am a qualified and experienced counsellor with my own practice in Carmarthen, West Wales.

 Wherever possible I endeavour to see new clients within 24 hours of first contact when required.
+Please note, I am exceptionally busy at this moment and I may not be able to see you as soon as I would like to.

 My office is conveniently located in a discreet and tranquil location, but within a few minutes walk from the town Centre, bus and railway stations.
 There is free parking to the side of the building, although if this is full there is a paying carpark less than 200 metres away (£1.50).
-I am in full time private practice and appointments are available every day, evenings and weekends.
+I am in full time private practice and appointments are available every day, evenings and most weekends.

 Most of us need support at one time or another; counselling can help as it provides a safe space for you to explore your thoughts, feelings, and behaviour.
 It is very beneficial to talk with a trained counsellor who will listen and not judge you.
 The counselling I offer is a confidential service.